pusher-community/pusher-websocket-ruby/README.md

 ## Asynchronous Usage

+With `channels_client.connect(true)`,
+the connection to Pusher Channels will be maintained in its own thread.
-The socket will remain open in the background as long as your main application thread is running, and you can continue to subscribe/unsubscribe to channels and bind new events.
+The connection will remain open in the background as long as your main application thread is running, and you can continue to subscribe/unsubscribe to channels and bind new events.

 ```ruby